SecretDeveloper/lsv/README.md

 - From crates.io: `cargo install lsv`

-See configuration guide in `docs/configuration.md` for setup and keybinding examples.
+See the [documentation overview](docs/README.md) for setup guides, configuration reference, keybindings, and troubleshooting tips.

 ## Build & Run (from source)